shakes76/PatternAnalysis-2023/recognition/45339961_ViT/README.md

-# Classifying Alzheimer's Disease of the ADNI brain data using a Visual Transformer
+# Vision Transformer for ADNI
+This project explored the use of a Vision Transformer for the classification of Alzheimer's disease in the ADNI brain dataset.

 # Contents

-## Data Background
+# Data Background

-## Vision Transformer Background
+# Vision Transformer Background
-### ViT Architecture Overview
+## ViT Architecture Overview
 | Vision Transformer (ViT) | Transformer Encoder |
 | :---: | :---: |
 | <img src="misc/vit.gif" width="550" height="400"/> | <img src="misc/encoderblock.png" width="175" height="400"/> |